Homepage

 Mixed media inc. cardboard, fabric, gluegun, PVA, plastic, fibreglass, wood, metal, resin, paint

-Soldiers Architecture
+Soldiers Cardboard

 The Procession was the 2022 Tate Britain Duveen Hall Commission.
 Consisiting of about 150 figures, the peice was installled from March 2022 until January 2023.